-At the same time, in view of the specific situation of the José Cabrera nuclear power plant, which now has an announced date for completion of its consequences that this circumstance might have for nuclear safety, a condition was applied to this plant in its latest Operating permit that required it to develop an Integrated Safety Management System and submit it to the CSN for approval before 14th April 2003.
+At the same time, in view of the specific situation of the José Cabrera nuclear power plant, which now has an announced date for completion of its operational lifetime, and taking into account the consequences that this circumstance might have for nuclear safety, a condition was applied to this plant in its latest Operating permit that required it to develop an Integrated Safety Management System and submit it to the CSN for approval before 14th April 2003.
 The objective was to guarantee that the plant had the duly qualified and motivated personnel required for its safe operation until the definitive end of its operating lifetime.